paritytech/asset-transfer-api/README.md

 ## Docs

-Find full documentation [here](https://paritytech.github.io/asset-transfer-api/), for quick start guide read below.
+Find the full documentation [here](https://paritytech.github.io/asset-transfer-api/), for quick start guide read below.
 All examples can be found [here](https://github.com/paritytech/asset-transfer-api/tree/main/examples/).

 **Summary**: Asset-transfer-api is a library focused on simplifying the construction of asset transfers for Substrate based chains that involves system parachains like Asset Hub (Polkadot and Kusama).
 It exposes a reduced set of methods which facilitates users to send transfers to other (para) chains or locally.